- Family and Parenting

 It was not a surprise to read that Holland is less child-centric than other European countries, yet it was surprising to read nothing about the way children have been/are being neglected and abused in Africa, Bangladesh, Belarus, Cambodia, China, Indonesia, Iran, Haiti, Russia, Thailand, and Yugoslavia, to name a few.
 The obvious problem is not what the Wikipedia article says, it is what the article does not say.

 While Wikipedia's article on the child touches on how the percentage of children with ADHD are hindered in the development of their social skills, there are a myriad of other difficulties that today’s children face which also impede socialization.
-Segregating children by age throughout their childhood, for instance, is not mentioned as one of those impediments even though the goal for children is responsible adulthood and age-segregation teaches 6-year-olds to act like 6-year-olds.
+Segregating children by age throughout their childhood, for instance, is not mentioned as one of those impediments even though the goal for children is responsible adulthood, but age-segregation teaches 6-year-olds to act like 6-year-olds.

 Wikipedia articles reflect the thinking of today’s society and such a short article on children (from the UN’s perspective no less) is an indication that Americans do not realize that our society is on the endangered species list.
 Because children are neglected, not protected, not nurtured, not taught the values that made America great, those who would degrade America in order to foster a different set of values in our children have had a good measure of success.